Fujifilm GF 55mm f/1.7 R WR Review

 Fujinon GF 55mm f/1.7 R WR Review - A Fast Prime Lens With Wonderful Bokeh

 The first time we heard about the Fujifilm GF 55mm f/1.7 R WR was in a development announcement at the Fujifilm X Summit in September 2021.
 Fujifilm even showed a mock-up of the lens at the event.
-It appeared to be the same size as the GF 80mm f/1.7 R WR and I will admit, I had hoped it would be a tad smaller given the shorter focal length.
+It appeared to be the same size as the GF 80mm f/1.7 R WR, and I will admit, given the shorter focal length, I had hoped it would be a tad smaller.

 In my X Summit post from September 2021, I mentioned that the GF 55mm f/1.7 R WR was the most exciting news of the event.
-I found it enticing that we would be getting a fast lens giving us the ability to shoot with a shallow depth of field on a GFX camera at a standard focal length.
+I found it enticing that we would be getting a fast lens that would allow us to shoot with a shallow depth of field on a GFX camera at a standard focal length.

 At the time of the announcement in 2021 I mentally marked this lens as “the one to get” for an eventual GFX camera in my future.
 In 2022 I got my first GFX camera, the GFX 50R, and paired it with a GF 50mm f/3.5 R LM WR.
 I have been happy with this combination and as the months went by, I felt my excitement for the GF 55mm f/1.7 R WR waning.